Augustine Prévost

-Augustine Prévost (born Augustin Prevost) (22 August 1723 – 5-6 May 1786) was a Genevan soldier best known for his service in the British Army during the Seven Years' War and the American War of Independence.
+Augustine Prévost (born Augustin Prevost; 22 August 1723 – 5/6 May 1786) was a Genevan soldier best known for his service in the British Army during the Seven Years' War and the American War of Independence.

 Early life and career

-Prévost was born on 22 August 1723 in Geneva, Republic of Geneva.
-He was the son of Augustin Prévost, a member of Geneva's Council of Two Hundred, and Louise Martine.
+Prévost was born on 22 August 1723 in Geneva (now in Switzerland).
+He was the son of Augustin Prevost, a member of Geneva's Council of Two Hundred, and Louise Martine.
 He began his military career in service of the Kingdom of Sardinia, and later became an officer in Dutch service.